mkxml/react-update-helper/README.md

 See more about debug in their [repository page](https://github.com/visionmedia/debug).

-#### Quick Tip: When using `immutable` objects use a custom formatter in the console
+#### Quick Tip: When debugging [Immutable](https://facebook.github.io/immutable-js/) objects use a custom formatter in the console

-This [custom formatter](https://github.com/andrewdavey/immutable-devtools) for Chrome Dev Tools makes `immutable` object debugging a breeze.
+This [custom formatter](https://github.com/andrewdavey/immutable-devtools) for Chrome Dev Tools makes `Immutable` object debugging a breeze.
 It works perfectly with `react-update-helper`!

-### Optimized in production
+### No debug in production

-As React does, we disable any debug code when performing a production build.
+As with React warnings, you should disable logs when running in a production environment.

-Just make sure you are building setting environment variable `NODE_ENV` to `production` value and performing dead code elimination.
+Just make sure you are conditionally using `withDebugInfo` with an environment variable of sorts (like setting `NODE_ENV` to `production`) and performing dead code elimination.

 The concerns are the same as if you were building React for production usage in the first place.